-These bars are a delicious gluten-free option of the classic PB&J sandwich.
+These bars are a delicious gluten-free option for the classic PB&J sandwich.
 Except this is a deliciously yummy cookie bar recipe that is void of the carbs of bread.

 I grew up eating PB&J sandwiches, as most of us did and if I wasn’t doing keto I would totally enjoy a toasted peanut butter jelly sandwich.
 Just being real here.

-But for me, it’s not an option because gluten-intolerance is a major issue for me.
+But for me, it’s not an option because gluten intolerance is a major issue.
 This is why I am always looking for ways to bring back classic flavor profiles together in a keto-friendly way without the worry of gluten.

 As a major fan of peanut butter, I have a large keto peanut butter recipe collection and if you share the same love I highly recommend you check it out.

 Keto Peanut Butter Jelly Bars

-Its peanut butter jelly time made keto!
-The classic combo oozes of childhood memories and comfort for most of us.
+It’s peanut butter jelly time-made keto!
+The classic combo oozes childhood memories and comfort for most of us.
 And it’s a combo that as adults we still crave.
 Or at least I still crave.

 Thankfully, a treat like these keto PB&J bars allows us to enjoy all the flavors without the worry of being kicked out of ketosis.

 Who says grown-ups can’t enjoy PB&J bars?